juanroldan1989/infra-modules/modules/ecs/database/README.md

 ### Explanation

-- `XYZ XYZ`: Represents the containerized application requiring access to the database.
+- `ECS Task`: Represents the containerized application requiring access to the database.
 - `Secrets Manager`: Stores sensitive database credentials securely, accessible only by authorized ECS tasks.
 - `RDS Security Group`: Restricts traffic to the database, allowing only ECS tasks to connect.
 - `RDS Instance`: The PostgreSQL database hosted within a private subnet.